Menu

 4. Play may be timed or scored (e.g. “first to nine”) as specified by the Captain.

-5. At the end of each play, the two winning players must place their paddle ON TOP of those in the gold box and losing players must place their paddles ON TOP of those in the silver box.
+5. At the end of each play, the two winning players must place their paddle ON TOP of those in the gold (left) box and losing players must place their paddles ON TOP of those in the silver (right) box.
 No exceptions unless the Captain chooses (rarely) to equitably rebalance paddles in the gold and silver boxes, by moving paddles from the TOP of one side to the TOP of the other.

 6. Absolutely no vertical (up and down) paddle shuffling in boxes, and no re-arranging of paddles in the boxes by the players.